 Key issue #3 was concluded in the last meeting with a simple description that The GMLC provides LMF ID to AMF.
 The AMF uses the LMF ID to select the LMF, as described in solution#6.

 The conclusion should be further clarified with more details.
-It is unclear how the GMLC can derive or provides the LMF ID to the AMF.
+It is unclear how the GMLC can derive or provide the LMF ID to the AMF.

 As proposed in several solutions, GMLC’s context for LCS client/AF data needs to be extended with more parameters, of which are used as mapping information for the GMLC to determine the LMF ID.